Dallas Symphony Chorus'

 A CELEBRATION OF SINGING

 The Dallas Symphony Chorus launched its 40th Anniversary Season in 2017-2018 with with the theme “A Celebration of Singing” and a special FREE concert at the Meyerson on Sunday, October 8, 2017 that featured the music of Bernstein (his Chichester Psalms) and a commissioned world premiere work by Jake Runestad.
-Our always popular and family friendly Christmas Celebration concerts will again take place, beginning on December 1, 2017.
-Tune in to WRR 101.1 FM on Monday, December 4 at Noon, or come to the Moody Performance Hall downtown and enjoy excerpts from our Christmas Celebration concerts during "Caroling in the Arts District 2017."
-We then move into 2018 with a performance of Mahler’s Symphony No. 2 “Resurrection” in February and the Duruflé Requiem in April and will close out the season in May 2018 with the Beethoven Symphony No. 9, under the baton of Maestro Jaap van Zweden as part of the 4th Annual Soluna Festival, and a fitting farewell to the Maestro van Zweden as Music Director.
+Our always popular and family friendly Christmas Celebration concerts are now underway, and run through Sunday, December 17, 2017.
+We hope you tuned in to WRR 101.1 FM on Monday, December 4 at Noon, or joined us the Moody Performance Hall downtown and enjoyed excerpts from our Christmas Celebration concerts during "Caroling in the Arts District 2017."
+We will move into 2018 with a performance of Mahler’s Symphony No. 2 “Resurrection” in February and the Duruflé Requiem in April and will close out the season in May 2018 with the Beethoven Symphony No. 9, under the baton of Maestro Jaap van Zweden as part of the 4th Annual Soluna Festival, and a fitting farewell to the Maestro van Zweden as Music Director.
 The Chorus will then present a pre-Tour concert on June 3, 2018 in advance of its 10-day tour to Sweden, Estonia and Finland.

 We hope you will join us at any or all of these concerts during our 40th season - view the 2017-18 Season Schedule Now!